 However, grass varieties resist baking soda effects differently when the salt is applied.
 For example, Bermuda grass is more resistant to baking soda, while Zoysia grass is more susceptible to bicarbonate salt.
 For tougher grasses, several applications are necessary to kill them with baking soda.

 How to use baking soda to kill grass?

 Using baking soda, you can quickly kill grasses growing between stones and cracks in the driveway, patios, or flower bed edges.

 Apply baking soda at any time of the year in the morning.
-The ground is wet at that time, and the grass pores are open to absorb the salt fast.
+The ground is wet then, and the grass pores are open to absorb the salt quickly.

 Ensure the day temperature is above 85oF to make baking soda work fast on the grasses.